 Pretend to be an automatic switchboard that makes your partner go through many many stages until they finally speak to a real person

-PDF version for easy printing: PhoneLanguageDefnsAndRoleplays
+PDF version for easy saving and printing: PhoneLanguageDefnsAndRoleplays